Asia | Central America | Colombia | Cuba | Global Financial Integrity | National Security | Americas | Win Without War | Joint Programs

 Funding Sources

-The Center for International Policy's estimated budget for 2009 is just over $2.5 million.
-Slightly more than fifty percent of our income comes from the above foundations, with a small portion from fees and the sale of publications; the rest comes from thousands of individual donors.
-The Center's staff and board are very grateful for the generous support CIP continues to receive from concerned citizens who share our goals and values.
+The Center for International Policy's estimated budget for 2011, as approved by our Board of Directors, is just over $3.9 million.
+The Center's staff and board are very grateful for the generous support CIP continues to receive from forward-looking foundations, businesses and churches and the many concerned citizens who share our goals and values.

 Salaries and benefits